gittc100/boring-company-demo/README.md

 ![Station2](./imgs/Station2.png)
 ![Station3](./imgs/Station3.png)

-## My Assumption's
+## My Initial Assumptions
 - Smaller Equipment/Tunnels is ideal will reduce cost and complexity
-- Currently using bumper rails for high speeds will eventualy move to railess
+- Currently using bumper rails for high speeds will eventualy move to railess?
-- Surface launch and porpoising will make entry and exit speed's high
+- Surface launch and porpoising will make entry and exit speed's higher
-- Greatess complexity will be terminal design and traffic control
+- Greatess complexity will be transitions and end points
 - Minimum aproach to hardware requirements
     - Wireless Accesspoints
     - Video/Audio
     - Air Sensors
     - Ventilation Management
+    - lighting

 ### The Evaluation will include:
 - [Traffic Control Architecture](## "Traffic Control Architecture")